lauryndbrown/lauryndbrown.github.io/_posts/2017-05-29-creating-clouds-in-css.md

 ---
 layout: post
-title: CSS ART - Creating Clouds in CSS
+title:  Creating Clouds in CSS3
+subtitle: Simple, CSS-Only Cloud with One Div
+series: CSS3 ART
 ---

-## Intro

-When designing my personal website, I decided to maniuplate CSS polygons to create clouds and flowers in CSS.
-I hope to contribute to the blog regularily and write tutorials and musings on the technology I\'m interested.
-Please do comment, share, or ask questions as I feel through developing my blog. :)

-## Clouds Tutorial
-Clouds as seen above are created utilizing pseudo-classes so that the effect can be achieve with a single div.
-However, it can be helpful to conceptualize it in terms of three distince parts as shown below.

-Cloud with three parts

-### The Html
+## The Html
 For the cloud, only a single div is necessary.
 We give it the class cloud so that it is easy to reference in the css.
 So, the HTML is very simple here.

 <pre class="  language-markup"><code class="  language-markup"><span class="token tag"><span class="token tag"><span class="token punctuation">&lt;</span>div</span> <span class="token attr-name">class</span><span class="token attr-value"><span class="token punctuation">=</span><span class="token punctuation">"</span>cloud<span class="token punctuation">"</span></span><span class="token punctuation">&gt;</span></span><span class="token tag"><span class="token tag"><span class="token punctuation">&lt;/</span>div</span><span class="token punctuation">&gt;</span></span></code></pre>

-### The CSS: Color, Shape, & Shadow
+## The CSS: Color, Shape, & Shadow
 To give the cloud its color and inital shape, we give it an off-white background color and specify the width and height.
 In the full code examples I\'ll be adding an additional page background color for better visibility.
 <pre><code class="language-css">.cloud{
    width:350px;